THORNLESS BOYSENBERRY

 Big, dark, reddish-black fruit have sweet, tangy flavor for preserves, pies and cobblers.
 Rarely found in markets since the berries are fragile, but well worth growing at home, the boysenberry counts its heritage from raspberry, blackberry and Loganberry, bringing us the best of all three with its irresistible flavor, nearly seedless fruit and deep color with the added bonus of a painless harvest.

-Boysenberries are 1 year old and ship mid to late March in 3 ½ inch pots.
+Boysenberries are 1 year old and ship late March in 3 ½ inch pots.
 Order early for best availability.
 Detailed planting information and growing instructions are included with each order and may be obtained below.
 Available only in the contiguous US.

 PLANT